-The commission will generate reports for President Caslen, which will also be made available to the public.
+The commission will generate reports for the president which will also be made available to the public.
 The commission will explore options for interactive applications, programming, exhibits, or academic courses to communicate a complete and full history for all new UofSC community members.

 On February 26, 2021, the commission released an interim report.
 In addition to detailing